vishalsiingh/Live-Polling-System/README.md

 The Live Polling Application is a real-time polling system designed for classroom or event settings.
 It allows teachers to create and publish polls, and students to participate and view results in real-time.
 The application is built using React for the frontend, and Node.js with Express and Socket.io for the backend, ensuring a responsive and interactive experience.

+## Demo

+Watch the [video demonstration](https://drive.google.com/file/d/1vWL6MBwMSfVDizYnSfWetZbJpaPWYgWL/view?usp=sharing) to see how the Live Polling Application works.

 ## Features